paulscherrerinstitute/asynPythonDriver/README.rst

 Simulated Oscilloscope
 ^^^^^^^^^^^^^^^^^^^^^^

 The driver from *testAsynPortDriver* has been ported.
-The EPICS database is copied, with addition of *info(pyname,"")* fields.
+The original EPICS database is copied, with addition of *info(pyname,"")* fields.
 Only that the C++ file *testAsynPortDriver.cpp* has been written in Python *scope.py*.

 ::